 One of the most challenging situations in any marriage can be when one spouse is battling an addiction to alcohol.
 From the feelings of powerlessness a spouse might feel while their partner is actively abusing alcohol through to the odd combination of hope and anger that arises when a spouse finally enters drug rehab, there is no easy path or solution to deal with this kind of scenario.
 With the persistent threat of relapse hanging over a marriage or partnership, the emotional roller coaster created by living with an alcoholic spouse can continue for many years.
 If you, or someone close to you, is experiencing this kind of situation and needs help, then read on to find out more about how to support an alcoholic spouse in recovery.

 Phil is 54 and lives in Northampton.
 He has been a consistent drinker for almost 40 years, regularly consuming two to three times the newly revised recommended limit of 14 units of alcohol a week for a man.
 Phil had started to notice his health was in decline but he just wasn’t ready to face up to reality.
 Until one afternoon when his body decided to give him the warning sign he’d been dreading, which finally made him face up to his drinking.
-This is Phil’s story of how he managed to turn his life around, and receive gender specific substance abuse treatment put in place by Port of Call.
+This is Phil’s story of how he managed to turn his life around, and receive gender specific substance abuse treatment put in place by Port of Call, alcohol rehab specialists.

 There are lots of good reasons for establishing drug treatment for women that takes place in a gender specific environment.
 Read on to find out how women’s drug treatment is delivered at a women’s addiction treatment centre in Cardiff, South Wales.

 Alcohol and drug treatment centres for women specialise in helping women with their unique needs.
 A women-only rehab clinic is also staffed by women, which can help with any trust issues.
-A female only environment also offers a place of safety that might not be possible in a more integrated environment.
+A female only drug or alcohol rehab environment also offers a place of safety that might not be possible in a more integrated environment.
 Other advantages of having treatment in a gender specific environment are the application of therapies that are more suitable for women, plus the consideration of support for childcare.

 When addiction is the subject, conversation can be extremely helpful.
 Counselling for addiction works to help you, a loved one, friend or colleague talk through current issues, halving the problem and helping towards the end goal of becoming addiction free.
-Here, Port of call looks at the effectiveness of alcohol counselling services.
+Here, alcohol rehab experts, Port of call looks at the effectiveness of alcohol counselling services.

 Alcohol rehab is considered the best treatment for alcohol addiction, proving successful for those who may have tried different treatment options in the past.
 Offering a rigorous, residential programme of support, Port of Call work with the best Private alcohol rehab centres, to ensure the finest level of care.
-Here, we look at some of the best treatment facilities for addiction throughout the UK.
+Here, we look at some of the best private treatment facilities for addiction throughout the UK.